CyberFlameGO/CraftPatch/docs/README.md

 Yes it really is that simple.
 Using the `SimplePatch(String targetClass, String methodName, Class[] methodParamTypes...)` constructor specifies the **target class** we want to apply it to and a way to find the method we want to target.

+Now, take a look at the code above again.
+Don't you think it would be much more mantainable to pass `MyClass.class.getName()` as the first parameter?
+By default, CraftPatch will happily patch any class, however if a [ClassLoader](https://docs.oracle.com/javase/8/docs/api/java/lang/ClassLoader.html) loaded the class before (or you aren't sure) applying the patch will result in a `PatchApplyException`.
+Before continuing, ask yourself the following questions:

+- What are the implications of loading a class?

+- Is it even possible to redefine the bytecode of an already loaded class?

+After all, the bytecode is only stored in disk and accessing the bytecode of a class in memory would present security issues, right?
+The answer to the two questions is:

+- Once a class gets loaded by the JVM class loader, it's no longer possible to redefine it using the default **class loading** strategy the `PatchApplier` uses, which will cause problems if you're trying to modify it with a patch.

+- Fortunately, Java has an [Instrumentation API](https://docs.oracle.com/javase/8/docs/api/java/lang/instrument/Instrumentation.html) which gives us the option to modify the bytecode from an already loaded class.
+If a patch needs to modify an already loaded class, you will need to specify you want to use the **class redefinition** strategy explained below.

+Also, don't worry about security, the attached agent is governed by the same security context applicable for Java classes and respective classloaders.

+### Class loading strategy

+A faster but more restrictive method of applying patches.
+CraftPatch will happily compile any class using this strategy, however if a [`ClassLoader`](https://docs.oracle.com/javase/8/docs/api/java/lang/ClassLoader.html) loaded the class applying the patch will result in a `PatchApplyException`.

+This strategy reads the source `.class` file contained in your `.jar` file, applies all the patch transformations and finally loads the transformed class.

+### Class redefinition strategy

+A slower alternative that will (generally speaking) always work.
+It works by [attaching a Java agent](https://www.javacodegeeks.com/2015/09/java-agents.html) to the JVM process to grab an [Instrumentation](https://docs.oracle.com/javase/8/docs/api/java/lang/instrument/Instrumentation.html) instance (this process will usually take 1 to 2 seconds), creating the needed class definitions from the patch and finally calling [`Instrumentation#redefineClasses()`](https://docs.oracle.com/javase/8/docs/api/java/lang/instrument/Instrumentation.html#redefineClasses-java.lang.instrument.ClassDefinition...-).

+## 4. Applying the patch

 If we were to include this patch in our runtime right now and run our application, the patch wouldn't be applied and absolutely anything would be changed, this is because _(1)_ we haven't haven't created a `PatchApplier` that creates the new bytecode and transforms the **target class** and, _(2)_ we haven't actually added any transformations to the patch.
 Let's take a look at how we can achieve objective **1** above, and actually apply the patch:

 ```java